Charles Wesley Turnbull

-Charles Wesley Turnbull (February 5, 1935 – July 3, 2022) was a Virgin Islander politician, educator and historian who served as the sixth elected Governor of the United States Virgin Islands from 1999 to 2007.
+Charles Wesley Turnbull (February 5, 1935 – July 3, 2022) was an American politician, educator and historian who served as the sixth governor of the United States Virgin Islands from 1999 to 2007.

 Biography

 Charles Wesley Turnbull was born on February 6, 1935, in the island of St. Thomas to John Wesley Turnbull and Ruth Ann Eliza Skelton of Tortola.
 Prior to being elected governor in 1998, he was a professor at the University of the Virgin Islands, Commissioner and Assistant Commissioner of the territorial Department of Education, principal and assistant principal of Charlotte Amalie High School, and a teacher in elementary and secondary schools.
 He was a graduate of Hampton University, earning bachelor's and master's degrees.
 He earned a doctoral degree in Educational Administration from the University of Minnesota in 1976.

 During his tenure as governor, Turnbull served as a member of the National Governors Association, the Southern Governors' Association, and the Democratic Governors Association.

 Turnbull was prohibited from seeking re-election in 2006 due to term limits.
 His term of office expired on January 1, 2007, and he was succeeded by John de Jongh.
 Turnbull served as a member of the Virgin Islands Fifth Constitutional Convention.